The Truth About Urgency, To Do Lists, and Doing Too Much

 Task-Driven Urgency or what I like to call “Gotta Get It Done!”

-In the quest to compensate for our unmet needs, tasks become a kind of refuge.
-We (unconsciously, of course) think that if I just get this, this, and this done, then I won’t have to feel these feelings of not being good enough or of not being worthy enough of my parents’ undivided love and attention.
-And so, with each task we complete, we get a fleeting sense of accomplishment, a momentary relief from the gnawing voice within that says “still not good enough”.
-Urgency, in this sense, is a survival mechanism, a way to distract from the deeper, unaddressed needs that we have.
-Can you relate?
+In our quest to compensate for our unmet emotional needs, tasks become our refuge.
+We (unconsciously, of course) believe that if I just get this, this, and this done, then maybe I'll quiet these feelings of not being good enough or not worthy enough of my parents’ undivided love and attention (feelings that have been lingering since childhood).
+And so, with each task we complete, we get a fleeting sense of accomplishment, a momentary relief from the gnawing voice within us that says “still not good enough”.

-If I just get this, this, and this done, then I won’t have to feel these feelings of not being good enough or of not being worthy enough of my parents’ undivided love and attention.
+If I just get this, this, and this done, then maybe I'll quiet these feelings of not being good enough or of not being worthy enough of my parents’ undivided love and attention.

 The Unquenchable Thirst for Accomplishments